Brian Whitney, therapist. A middle-aged man with gray hair and blue eyes wearing a white dress shirt against a light-colored plain background.

 Grief isn’t a malfunction.
 Depression isn’t a personal defect.
 Moral disgust isn’t “dysregulation.”
 They’re signals: something you care about has been taken—or never reliably given.
 Maybe you never had it, but you can sense it’s the thing to move toward.
 Therapy a place to address serious issues that concern you.

-I’m less interested in whether you “feel happy,” and more interested in this: are you going in the right direction—toward a life that’s more held, more stable, more human?
-Life is complicated.
+I’m less interested in whether you “feel happy,” and more interested in this: are you going in the right direction—toward a life that’s more grounded, more stable, more human?

-I bring training, patience, and quiet listening.About — Brian Whitney, LCSW
+I bring training, patience, and quiet listening.— Brian Whitney, LCSW

 About Brian: